Richard Cumberland (dramatist): Mission to Madrid

 In 1780, he was sent on a confidential mission to Spain to negotiate a separate peace treaty during the American War of Independence in an effort to weaken the anti-British coalition.
 Although he was well received by King Charles III of Spain and his minister, the Count of Floridablanca, the question of which nation would hold sway over Gibraltar prevented resolution.
-Recalled by the government in 1781, Cumberland was refused repayment of his expenses, although his advance was insufficient.
-He was £4500 out-of-pocket and never recovered his money.
-Soon after this, Cumberland lost his office in Burke's reforms, and retired on an allowance of less than half-pay.
-In 1785 he wrote a defence of his former superior, Character of the late Lord Viscount Sackville.
+Recalled by the government in 1781, Cumberland was refused repayment of his expenses although his advance was insufficient.
+He was £4500 out of pocket and never recovered his money.
+Soon afterward, Cumberland lost his office in Burke's reforms and retired on an allowance of less than half-pay.
+In 1785, he wrote a defence of his former superior, Character of the late Lord Viscount Sackville.

 He took up residence at Tunbridge Wells; but during his last years he mostly lived in London, where he died.
 He was buried in Westminster Abbey, after a short oration by his friend Dean Vincent.